 YERVOY:- Diluted product is stable and sterile for 24 hours when stored refrigerated or at room temperature- Discard product if it contains particulate matter, is cloudy, or discolored- Discard unused portion.
 Do not store for later use.- Do not freeze- Protect from light- Refrigerate (between 36 and 46 degrees F)- Store in original package until time of use

 Severe and fatal immune-mediated enterocolitis has been reported with ipilimumab use; monitor patients for signs and symptoms of enterocolitis (diarrhea, abdominal pain, and mucus or blood in stool) and bowel perforation (peritoneal signs and ileus).
-An interruption or discontinuation of therapy may be necessary in patients who develop enterocolitis; management includes treatment with antidiarrheal agents, high-dose corticosteroids, or other immunosuppressive agents.
+An interruption or discontinuation of therapy may be necessary for patients who develop enterocolitis; management includes treatment with antidiarrheal agents, high-dose corticosteroids, or other immunosuppressive agents.
 Evaluate patients with symptomatic enterocolitis for infection; consider endoscopic evaluation for persistent or severe symptoms.
 Patients with inflammatory bowel disease such as ulcerative colitis or Crohn's disease may have an increased risk of developing enterocolitis.
-The time to onset of grade 3 or higher enterocolitis when used as monotherapy was 1.1 to 1.7 months; the median time to onset of immune-mediated colitis when administered in combination with nivolumab was 1.7 to 2.4 months.
+The median time to onset of grade 3 or higher enterocolitis when used as monotherapy was 1.1 to 1.7 months; the median time to onset of immune-mediated colitis when administered in combination with nivolumab was 1.7 to 2.4 months.
 Cytomegalovirus (CMV) viral infection/reactivation has been reported in patients with corticosteroid-refractory immune-mediated colitis during ipilimumab therapy.
 In these patients, repeat the infectious workup to exclude alternative etiologies and consider the use of an alternative immunosuppressive agent instead of a corticosteroid if other causes are excluded.

 Ipilimumab can result in severe and sometimes fatal serious rash or dermatitis, including Stevens-Johnson syndrome and toxic epidermal necrolysis.
 Monitor patients for signs and symptoms of dermatitis, such as rash and pruritus; unless an alternate etiology has been identified, these should be considered immune-mediated.
 An interruption or discontinuation of therapy may be necessary, along with treatment with topical or systemic corticosteroids.
-The median time to onset of moderate, severe, or life-threatening immune-mediated dermatitis was 22 days (range, up to 4 months) in patients who received ipilimumab 3 mg/kg; patients treated with ipilimumab 10 mg/kg developed grade 2 dermatitis in a median of 11 days (range 1 day to 16.6 months) and grade 3 or 4 dermatitis in a median of 14 days (range, 5 days to 11.3 months).
+The median time to onset of moderate, severe, or life-threatening immune-mediated dermatitis ranged from 11 days to 1.5 months.

 Severe, life-threatening, and sometimes fatal hepatotoxicity has been reported with ipilimumab use, including immune-mediated hepatitis.
 Evaluate liver function tests (LFTs) and for signs or symptoms of hepatotoxicity prior to each ipilimumab dose.
 If hepatotoxicity develops, monitor LFTs frequently until resolution; rule out infection or malignancy.
 An interruption or discontinuation of therapy may be necessary, along with treatment with high-dose corticosteroids.
 In the clinical development program for ipilimumab, mycophenolate treatment was administered in patients with persistent severe hepatitis despite high-dose corticosteroids.
 Use ipilimumab with caution in patients with hepatic disease; it has not been evaluated in patients with moderate or severe hepatic impairment.
 Concomitant treatment with vemurafenib may increase the risk of hepatotoxicity; in a dose-finding trial which was closed due to hepatotoxicity, grade 3 increases in transaminases (with or without concomitant increases in bilirubin) occurred in 6 of 10 patients receiving concomitant ipilimumab and vemurafenib therapy.